Open Bible Data Home About News OET Key

 Parallel JER 5:27

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Jer 5:27 ©

-OET-LVLike_cage full bird[s] so houses_their [are]_full deceit on/upon/above/on_account_of//he/it_went_in yes/correct/thus/so they_have_become_great and_rich.
+OET-LVLike_cage full bird[s] so houses_of_their are_full deceit on/upon/above/on_account_of//he/it_went_in yes/correct/thus/so they_have_become_great and_rich.

 UHBכִּכְלוּב֙ מָ֣לֵא ע֔וֹף כֵּ֥ן בָּתֵּיהֶ֖ם מְלֵאִ֣ים מִרְמָ֑ה עַל־כֵּ֥ן גָּדְל֖וּ וַֽיַּעֲשִֽׁירוּ׃

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT Like a cage full of birds,
+ULTLike a cage full of birds,

 ⇔ thus their houses are full of deceit,